How to Use the Support Portal

 When you search the knowledge base, by default, it tries to find any article with any of the words you specified, excluding common words like "getting."
 This means that if you search for getting started guide, the search will return articles with the word "started" and articles with the word "guide."
 This includes articles that only have the word "started" and articles that only have the word "guide" but not necessarily both "starting" and "guide."

 If you want an article with the words "getting started" next to each other, you should put quotes around it like this: "getting started"

 This will only find articles with the words "getting started" next to each other.
 Even though "getting" is considered a common word, when placed in quotes, it is included as part of the query.

 But what if you want to find articles with both the words "started" and "guide" but not necessarily next to each other.
 There is a way to do that.
 Simply put a plus sign in front of the required words like +started +guide and only articles with both words "starting" and "guide" will show up in the results.
 The word "getting" is ignored since it is a common word.

 You can also exclude words by using a minus sign in front of the word you want to exclude.
 In this example, you can put -guide to omit any results with the word "guide" in it.
 The word "getting" is automatically excluded because it is a common word.

 Browse by Topic

 If you have already found a helpful article, and want to see more related articles, you can use the breadcrumbs to browse the categories the article is attached to.
 It is more like a navigation menu as inspired by the fairy tale, Hansel and Gretel.

-The Helpful Resources section of our support portal provides a list of links to forms for purchasing account addons, a link to your billing portal, our blog, forums where you can get personalized help and responses to any questions you may have, video tutorials, and even assistance with contacting us directly.
+The Helpful Resources section of our support portal provides a list of links to forms for purchasing account addons, a link to your Customer Portal, our blog, forums where you can get personalized help and responses to any questions you may have, video tutorials, and even assistance with contacting us directly.
 You may see this in an article as a separate section at the bottom, usually with a header, Frequently Asked Questions, Related Topics, or Related Articles.